What does the term ‘maximum contribution’ mean?

 What do I need to know about the maximum contribution?

-The maximum contribution is set by the Director-General of Health through a notice in the New Zealand Gazette under the Social Security Act 1964 and varies between Territorial Local Authority regions.
+The maximum contribution is set by the Director-General of Health through a notice in the New Zealand Gazette under the Residential Care and Disability Support Services Act 2018 and varies between Territorial Local Authority regions.

 Increases to the maximum contribution reflect the increased contract price for rest home care nationally agreed between DHBs and residential-care providers for each financial year.
 All residents are notified of the effect of the change in the maximum contribution by 1 July each year.
 See the Maximum contribution page for the latest Gazette Notice.